 I was traumatized by this relationship.
 I was choosing to heal from it and I discovered I was an empath at the age of 33.
 It was never a good relationship but as my husband aged and became more unhappy he decided to take out his anger and frustration on me.

 I was a classic codependent empath who managed the emotions of my narcissistic/bipolar husband.
-I had a history with managing that energy from growing up with my mother (a much less toxic person with narcissistic tendencies).
+I had a history of managing that energy from growing up with my mother (a much less toxic person with narcissistic tendencies).
 All the hooks a needy narcissist looks for were there in me when I met my husband at the tender and naïve age of 23.

 My spiritual awakening was realizing I couldn’t go on as I was living any longer.
-The process of discovering I was an empath and healing from the wounds left behind by my ex-husband and my family was an 8 year process for me.
-I was healing from the trauma and unhealthy patterns with counseling and energy healing modalities that were life changing for me.
+The process of discovering I was an empath and healing from the wounds left behind by my ex-husband and my family was an 8-year process for me.
+I was healing from the trauma and unhealthy patterns with counseling and energy healing modalities that were life-changing for me.

-I was also being educated on the world of energy; chakras, meridians, angels, spirit guides, Spirit, soul, higher-self and on and on.
+I was also being educated on the world of energy; chakras, meridians, angels, spirit guides, Spirit, soul, higher-self, and on and on.
 Add to that learning that I was an empath and being introduced to what that means, being overwhelmed by energy, finally coming to terms that I am and have always been psychic.

 Anatomy of a Spiritual Awakening

 - Surrendering our will and desire/belief that we are in control of what happens in our life.

 - Finding faith that we will find our way despite being absolutely clueless as to how to proceed